magento/pwa-studio/packages/upward-spec/README.md

     npx upward-spec ./test_my_upward.sh
     ```

-4. The shell script will run for each test suite with the environment variable `UPWARD_YAML` set to the path of a fixture `upward.yml` file for configuring a server instance.
+4. The shell script will run for each test suite with the environment variable `UPWARD_YAML` set to the path of a fixture YAML file for configuring a server instance.
 The script should launch a server (on a local port or a remote port, but resolvable to the local system) and print its host to standard out, staying in the foreground.

-    The tests run in parallel.
+    The tests may run in parallel, so the server or launch script should seek open ports to bind to.
 When each test suite is over, the script will receive a SIGTERM or SIGKILL.

-5. The test suite will print results to stdout; the argument `--junit` will make it print JUnit-compatible test result XML to stdout.
+5. By default, the test runner will print human-readable results to stdout; the argument `--xunit` will make it print XUnit-compatible (and therefore JUnit-compatible) test result XML.
+The argument `--tap` will make it print [Test Anything Protocol](https://testanything.org/)-compatible text.
+Under the hood, this uses [tape](https://github.com/substack/tape) and it can be piped to [any number of open-source TAP reporters](https://github.com/sindresorhus/awesome-tap#javascript).

+:information_source: _(The `npx` tool above is not required; it's a convenience script to avoid installing global NPM dependencies.
+You can also install `upward-spec` permanently using `npm install -g upward-spec`, and then simply invoke `upward-spec ./test_my_upward.sh` from that point forward.)_

 ## Summary

-UPWARD files are XML, YAML or JSON files which declare the behavior of an [application shell][application shell] server.
+UPWARD definitions are YAML files which declare the behavior of an [application shell][application shell] server.
 An application shell server implements a strict subset of HTTP functionality: it handles an HTTP GET request for a resource and delivers enough code and data to bootstrap a Progressive Web App which displays that resource.

 An App Shell is purposefully minimal, and so is an UPWARD server.
 It is meant to initialize or refresh sessions, deliver small HTML documents with enough server-side rendering for initial display and SEO, and then hand off subsequent request handling to the PWA running in the client.

-The declarative format of UPWARD means that an UPWARD-compliant server may be written in any programming language and run on any tech stack; therefore, a PWA can declare its own runtime network dependency by including an UPWARD file.
+The declarative format of UPWARD means that an UPWARD-compliant server may be written in any programming language and run on any tech stack; therefore, a PWA can declare the URIs and behavior of the network endpoints it depends on by including an UPWARD file.

 ### Simple example

-This example `upward.yml` echoes request data as text back to the client.
+This example definition file echoes request data as text back to the client.

 ```yaml
 status: